My Head Almost Exploded at the Van Gogh Museum

-Vincent Van Gogh created most of his work over a ten-year period — all of those amazing pieces, including his stylistic transitions, within a single decade.
-Not to mention that a huge hunk of his most famous works were created within his last year, like Starry Night.
-I don’t remember those facts from my art history classes in college, but I read it on a gallery didactic panel and in a gift shop book.
-I’ve always been a fan of his.
-My parents bought me a book of his work either for Christmas, or my birthday, when I was in seventh grade.
+Vincent Van Gogh created most of his work over a ten-year period — all that amazing work, including his stylistic transitions, within a single decade.
+Not to mention that many of his most famous paintings were created within his last year, like Starry Night.
+I don’t remember those facts from my art history classes in college, but I read it on a gallery didactic panel and in a gift shop catalog.
+I’ve been a fan since my parents bought me a book of his work for Christmas when I was in seventh grade.
 I don’t remember if they did because I’d mentioned him, or if they wanted to introduce me to his work.
-Either way, the book was inspirational and shocking, not because it mentioned the story of his bandaged ear, or because of his emotional struggles, but because he painted wheat and wheat fields, and wrote about wheat fields, and I understood wheat fields.
+Either way, it was inspirational and shocking, not because it mentioned the story of his bandaged ear, or because of his emotional struggles, but because he painted wheat and wheat fields, wrote about wheat fields, and I understood wheat fields.

-Seeing his work in person, along with the other Impressionists whose paintings, drawings, and stories are also exhibited, placed all of it in a bigger context.
-My art history knowledge is average at best.
-We wandered through the museum for hours before finally needing to leave and find a place to eat lunch, grab our luggage, take a train to the airport, and fly to Italy where we were meeting our daughter.
-In one of the final galleries, I came across a few of his paintings that looked to be part of a series.
+Seeing his work in person, along with the other Impressionists whose paintings, drawings, and stories are also exhibited, placed all of it in context.
+We wandered through the museum for hours.
+In one of the final galleries, I came across a few of his paintings that felt like a series.
 All of them were landscapes and focused on wheat fields.
-I alternated between sitting on a gallery bench in front of them, and standing as close as I could to inspect their surfaces before a guard would appear.
-I remembered I had an unfinished painting sitting on my easel about the view of a wheat field through moving curtains in a window.
-I got goosebumps and felt even more connected as I saw my wife walking by Sunflowers that hung on a deep blue wall in slow motion.
+I alternated between sitting on a bench in front of them and standing as close as I could get to inspect their surfaces as a guard would slowly appear to make certain I didn’t get any closer.
+While I stared, I remembered my unfinished painting currently sitting on my easel back home.
+It was a view of a wheat field through the moving curtains in a window.
+I got goosebumps and felt even more connected as I saw my wife slowly walk by Sunflowers that hung on a deep blue wall.

 For Jeenee and Seeley